lauraalexandria/movie_recommendation_chat/README.md

 ## Model

-This single make command includes:

-1. Creates the Qdrant collection (teria como o docker-compose já criar a coleção?)
+This single make command includes: (teria como o docker-compose já criar a coleção?)

+1. (Optional) Generate the database that will be used with the knowledge base on which the chat should be based;
+1. Creates the Qdrant collection, in this case, it will be generated for both semantic, vector, and hybrid search.
+This means that all films present in the knowledge base will be projected into the three types of defined vector spaces, a process known as embedding.
     * Consequently, the api that is used by the chat uses the rag_engine/vector_search, in a way that the user enter a query, this query is embbended using the same model as the collection this query is compared to the movies plots the K biggest similarity are selected, and then used as the context in the ChatGPT API and then the answer is generated and appears in the chat!
+1. The API with the select RAG is hosted
-2. The chatbot is created and hosted
+1. The chatbot is created and hosted
-3. After a user interacts with the chatbot,the person can evaluate each of the answers of a positive or negative vote and also add a comment;
+1. After a user interacts with the chatbot,the person can evaluate each of the answers of a positive or negative vote and also add a comment;

 ```